cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

+* Data life cycle
+* Data preservation
+  * Metadata
+* Data exploration/processing
+  * Metadata
+  * Semantics
+  * Taxonomies
+* BEFdata and rbefdata solutions

-There is a growing demand to use and reuse available data, which puts much pressure on the development of software that help researchers not only to find but also to effectively reuse data (supporting, Kepler).
-Especially the integration of small and heterogeneous data in ecology, which represent the majority of datasets, seems promising as it potentially can be used and integrated a wider context to answer questions on a much broader temporal and spatial scale (cite xxx).
-However, particularly research areas like ecology which are characterised by a high degree of interdisciplinary interactions are challenging in terms of data management.
+There is a growing demand to use and reuse available data, which puts much pressure on the development of software to help researchers not only in the process of finding, but also to effectively reuse data (supporting, Kepler).
+In ecology especially the integration of small and heterogeneous data, which represent the majority of data, seems promising.
+It potentially can be integrated into a wider context, to answer questions on a much broader temporal and spatial scale (cite xxx).
+However, particularly research areas like ecology which are characterised by a high degree of interdisciplinary interactions are challenging in terms of data management and the applicability of some valuable concepts like ontologies seems questionable.
+While ontologies with a very clear and close scope are in use already (onto verse examples) the development of a sophisticated ontology for ecology research is a very time, labor intensive and complex task.
+The nature of ecology requires a community for the development of ontologies that includes experts from all contributing domains to model the relevant concepts into a formal representation.

 The software combination of `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle for ecological research groups.
-While the `BEFdata` platform covers data storage and serves as a scratch pad for field data.
-It offers data harmonization tools, metadata support and a social component that fosters sharing data online (cite Karin).
-The `rbefdata` package enables access to data and metadata on the platform as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. The tag based exploration of datasets of the BEFdata platform helps to find relevant data for a certain analysis.
-The `tematres` vocabulary integration further supports this as it allows to retrieve term definitions as well as relations to broaden or narrow down search terms along a hierarchy.
+The `BEFdata` platform serves as a scratch pad for research data and covers the preservation of data.
+It offers data harmonization tools, metadata support and a social component to foster sharing data online (cite Karin).
+The `rbefdata` package enables access to data and metadata on the platform as well as it provides upload functionality to preserve data products and attachments that are generated on analysing data.
+The tag based exploration of datasets of the BEFdata platform improves the exploration of relevant data for a certain analysis and the `tematres` vocabulary integration further supports this.
+It allows to retrieve term definitions as well as relations to broaden or narrow down search terms along a hierarchy.

+While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability of data for a certain analysis there is still lots of manual intervention necessary to prepare the data for analysis (cite Karin and me? or xxx).
+It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
+This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.
+Provenance and the advantage of keeping scripts (workflows) close to the data.

 `rbefdata` makes scripting a workflow to pull data for analysis and push back results and scripts simple.
 The upload mechanism can help to keep the data